Donders-Institute/hpc-utility/docs/usage.rst

 The ``webhook`` subcommand
 --------------------------

-The ``webhook`` subcommand is uses to manage the webhook facility of the HPC cluster.
-To get the inline help of the ``webhook`` subcommand, one uses the following command in the terminal:
+The ``webhook`` subcommand is used to manage the webhook facility of the HPC cluster.
+To get the in-terminal help of the ``webhook`` subcommand, one uses the following command in the terminal:

 .. code:: bash

-    $ hpcutil webhook
+    $ hpcutil webhook -h

+where ``-h`` is optional.